-By turning three-dimensional objects into two-dimensional photograms, she creates a series of haunting, ghostly images from everyday items.
-Among the artefacts she incorporates are sherry glasses, medicine bottles and spoons.
-These objects of the past come to possess new life as metamorphosed light-filled spectres.
+By turning three-dimensional objects into two-dimensional photograms, Martinez creates a series of haunting, ghostly images from everyday items.
+Objects of the past come to possess new life as metamorphosed light-filled spectres.

 “I try to tap into the unconscious mind and treat the layers of memory and thought as an archaeologist would a dig-site – I displace people from antique images and create new landscapes around them, exploring human identity and the notion of the individual through time and place,” says Martinez.